Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Implementation Details

 \section{Implementation Details}

-We conducted all experiments with Intel i9-12900k 4.8GHz and GeForce RTX A6000 GPU.
-The neural networks were implemented using Diffusers \cite{von-platen-etal-2022-diffusers} with PyTorch 1.13.
+We conducted all experiments with Intel i9-12900k 4.8GHz CPU and GeForce RTX A6000 GPU.
+The neural networks were implemented using Diffusers \cite{von-platen-etal-2022-diffusers}.
 LMDM was implemented based on Stable Diffusion(SD) v1.5 \cite{rombach2022high}.
-To adapt the diffusion model for motion field generation, we replaced AutoencoderKL with a lightweight motion Autoencoder which consists of an encoder and a decoder.
-The encoder, comprising six convolutional layers with ReLU activation, compressed the motion field in $2 \times 512 \times 512$ into a compact $4 \times 64 \times 64$ size.
-The decoder can reconstruct it back to the original motion field, preserving the essential motion details as shown in Figure \ref{fig:reconstruct}.
-The motion Autoencoder was trained on the motion fields generated by VideoFlow using the landscape dataset with end-point-error (AEPE) and mean squared error (MSE) loss.
+To adapt the diffusion model for motion field generation, we replaced AutoencoderKL with a lightweight motion Autoencoder.
+The encoder, comprising six convolutional layers with ReLU activation, compressed the motion field in $2 \times H \times W$ into a compact $4 \times H/8 \times W/8$ size, where $H$ and $W$ denote the height and width.
+The decoder can reconstruct it back to the original motion field, preserving the essential motion details.

+To automate the separation of structural sketches from motion sketches within a single user input sketches, we implement a pixel-intensity thresholding algorithm.
+Let $I\in R^{H \times W \times 3}$ denote the user input sketches.
+We first identify the structural sketches, which are rendered in black color, by generating a binary mask $M_{struct}$.
+For every pixel $p$, $M_{struct}(p)=1$ if $I(p)=(0,0,0)$, and 0 otherwise.
+To mitigate potential aliasing artifacts along the stroke edges, we apply a morphological dilation operation to $M_{struct}$ with a $3 \times 3$ kernel.
+The final structural sketches $S$ is obtained directly from $M_{struct}$.
+Subsequently, the motion sketches $M$ are derived via replacing all pixels belonging to the structural mask with the background color (white), formulated as $M_{struct}(p)=1_{white}$ where $M_{struct}(p)=1$, and $M_{struct}(p)=I_{p}$ otherwise.
+This ensures that the white-to-black gradients representing motion dynamics are isolated without interference from structural topologies.

+For extracting the streamlines from the ground truth motion field, we map the motion fields to grid-based velocity fields, with each grid containing $x$ and $y$ velocity components.
+The color and brightness in motion fields are converted into the direction and magnitude of velocity.
+The Runge-Kutta method was adopted to extract streamlines from generated velocity fields.
+We filter the streamlines by velocity magnitude to simplify the motion sketches while preserving the main structure of the motion field.
+A linear gradient ranging from white to black denotes the direction of the sketched motions.